YinHK-gameDev/unity-learn/art & graphics/meshes/Creating a quad in script.md

 ```

-Note: This example code is in the Start function, which means that it executes once when you enter Play Mode, and the Mesh does not change throughout the application.
+> **Note**: This example code is in the Start function, which means that it executes once when you enter Play Mode, and the Mesh does not change throughout the application.
 However, you can add code in the Update function to make the Mesh change each frame.
 Be aware that this greatly increases the resource intensity of the Mesh generation.